smarsland/origin_money/exchange/README.md

-This is the code to replicate the results for the submitted paper "Holds enable one-shot reciprocal exchange" by Marcus Frean and Stephen Marsland.
+This is the code to replicate the results for the paper "Holds enable one-shot reciprocal exchange" by Marcus Frean and Stephen Marsland published in Proceedings of the Royal Society B (vol 289, paper 20220723) 2022.

 Use
 > cd pics